-5. Use addition and subtraction within 100 to solve word problems involving lengths that are given in the same units.
+5. Use addition and subtraction within 100 to solve word problems involving lengths that are given in the same units..., e.g., by usingdrawings (such as drawings of rulers) and equations with a symbol forthe unknown number to represent the problem.

-Clarification: Students may use drawings (such as drawings of rulers) and equations with a symbol for the unknown number to represent the problem.
+5. Clarification: Students may use drawings (such as drawings of rulers) and equations with a symbol for the unknown number to represent the problem.

-6. Represent whole numbers as lengths from zero on a number line diagram with equally spaced points corresponding to the numbers 0, 1, 2, ..., and represent whole-number sums and differences within 100 on a number line diagram.
+Represent whole numbers as lengths from 0 on a number line diagram with equally spaced points corresponding to the numbers 0, 1, 2, ..., and represent whole-number sums and differences within 100 on a number line diagram.